Real Cittadella

-The Real Cittadella was a fort in Messina, Sicily.
+The Real Cittadella was a fort in Messina, Sicily, southern Italy.
 The Cittadella was built between 1680 and 1686 by the Spanish Empire, and it was considered to be one of the most important fortifications in the Mediterranean.
 Most of the fort was demolished in the 20th century, but some parts can still be seen.

 History

 Background and construction

 The Real Cittadella was built by the Spanish Empire (who controlled the Kingdom of Sicily) between 1680 and 1686.
 It was built to defend the port of Messina, but it was also meant to establish a strong garrison in the city to prevent the population from revolting, as had happened a few years earlier in 1674.

 The fort was designed by Carlos de Grunenbergh, the military engineer of the Viceroy of Sicily.
 It was built in the centre of the peninsula of San Raineri, and was cut off from the mainland by a moat.
 The extremity of the peninsula was occupied by the Forte del Santissimo Salvatore.

 A neighborhood populated by 8000 people, a Benedictine monastery and several churches had to be demolished to make way for the construction of the Cittadella.